MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 == Changelog ==

+= 1.5.0 =
+* Moved the form specific settings to their own tab.
+* Re-structured the plugin code to fall in line with the official Gravity Forms plugins.
+* Added a disable option to prevent a form from tracking any events.
+* Added merge tag (choose a form field dropdown) to the settings fields for more dynamic tracking capabilities.

 = 1.4.5 =
 * Fixed a bug where the source/medium was not being tracked correctly for PayPal Standard IPN Notification based conversions.